mariecreel/christianbook-code-challenge/readme.md

 I decided not to use a frontend framework when building the UI because I felt confident in my ability to write all the necessary front end functions in vanilla JavaScript.
 However, because I wrote the front end using vanilla JS, some of the code is inelegant, repetitive, and unlikely to scale well.
-For example, when creating the card that displays the search results for a particular product ID, create a large number of elements using functions like <code>document.createElement(...)</code>
+For example, when creating the card that displays the search results for a particular product ID, I create a large number of elements using functions like
+<code>document.createElement(...)</code> and
-and <code>document.getElementById(...).style.display(...)</code> that make the code difficult to read quickly for any errors when debugging.
+<code>document.getElementById(...).style.display(...)</code> that make the
+code difficult to read quickly for any errors when debugging.
 The obvious solution here would be to use a templating library like handlebars.js or built-in templating tools in frameworks like React or Svelte to programmatically update